+{Contributor’s note: It proposed to formalise the reference to H.243.}

-Con04: The telepresence system shall support adding or removing an endpoint to an ongoing telepresence session. [should be satisfied by H.243 chair control]
+Con04: The telepresence system shall support adding or removing an endpoint to an ongoing telepresence session.
+For example such as the procedures described by [ITU-T H.243].

 8.4 Collaboration functions

-Col001: The telepresence system is optional to provide a means of collaboration such as remote presentation, instant messaging, online documentation, white board and file transferring based on existing protocols.
+Col001: It is optional for a telepresence system to provide a means of collaboration such as remote presentation, instant messaging, online documentation, white board and file transferring based on existing protocols.

-Col002: The telepresence system shall support function of captioning.
+Col002: The telepresence system shall support a captioning function.

 8.5 Other functions

-{Editor’s Note: This section describes functional requirements which do not fall into the categories above.}
+{Contributor’s note: It is proposed to add normative text to address the editor’s note.}

+This sub-clause contains requirements that are not related to the other sub-clauses in clause 8.

-Other01: The telepresence system shall be able to provide various statistical information which includes but is not limited to media type, maximum number of endpoints, duration, and data volume of each media type.
+Other01: The telepresence system shall be able to provide various statistical information which includes but is not limited to: media type, maximum number of endpoints, duration, and data volume of each media type.

 {Editor’s note: we need more contributions on the precise list for reporting.}

 9 Interoperability requirements

+{Contributor’s note: It is proposed to update the section below to make it more generic.
+According to the use cases it should be possible to for legacy devices (e.g. mobile phones as well as video terminals to participate in a conference.
+A new use case is added to clarify this.
+It is also proposed to clarify that these “legacy” devices may not perceive “telepresence”.}

-9.1 Interoperation with traditional videoconference system
+9.1 Interoperation with traditional systems

+This clause presents requirements for interoperation with legacy devices/systems.
+When used in a conference with Telepresence system these legacy devices may not perceive telepresence.

 Int01: The telepresence system shall support that both traditional videoconference terminals and telepresence terminals can participate in a same conference.

 Int02: The telepresence system should support that a traditional videoconference system can connect to the telepresence system in multiple cascaded conference mode.

-{Editor’s Note: This requirement is suitable to be described by use cases with several topologies.
-Contributions are solicited.}
+Int0x: The telepresence system should allow audio only legacy devices to participate in a conference.

+{Contributor’s note: It is proposed to remove the editor’s note below and incorporate text regarding the cascaded MCUs in use case 8 on legacy interworking.}

-9.2 Interoperation between telepresence systems based on different open standards
+9.2 Interoperation between telepresence systems

+{Contributor’s note: Clause 9.1 discusses interwork with existing video conference terminals, whereas the title of clause 9.2 relates to Telepresence systems.
+It is unclear from the requirement Int03 and the editor’s note that requirement Int03 actually belongs in this section.
+It is proposed to introduce a new requirement and modify the text of Int03.}

+This clause presents requirements for interoperation with devices/systems that have been enhanced for telepresence.

-Int03: The telepresence system shall enable existing audio and video terminals based on different open standards to participate in the same conference.
+Int03: The telepresence system shall enable audio and video terminals based on different open standards to participate in the same conference.

-{Editor’s Note: This interoperation requirement is needed, but the description needs more refinement than is written currently.
-It’s also needed to consider the degree of interoperability for example if PSTN audio only}?
+Int04: It shall be possible for telepresence systems based on different open standards to participate in the same conference and experience telepresence.
+For example: A telepresence enhanced SIP endpoint and a telepresence enhanced H.323 endpoint via control signalling gateway.

 10 Network requirements

-{Editor’s Note: There needs to be more detailed description for different deployments.
-In the case of QoS-guaranteed network such as NGN, it is possible to reserve bandwidth.
-But it should be acceptable for the system to run on a properly provisioned network without additional QOS requirements (reservation, etc).}
+{Contributor’s note: It is proposed to delete the editor’s note below due to the text added to clause 1 regarding deployment.}

+{Contributor’s note: It is proposed to modify the text of the requirements below to remove the term “is suggested” as this is typically not a phrase used for requirements.
+It is also proposed to incorporate the Editor’s note regarding best effort as an example.}

-Net001: The telepresence system is suggested to reserve network resource for assuring QoS for the telepresence session.
+Net001: The telepresence system should enable the reservation network resource for assuring QoS for the telepresence session.